Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Size: 100–150 Pounds

-The massive teddy bear known as the Newfoundland is a loving and affectionate pet, but also makes a diligent working dog.
-It is very intelligent, incredibly loyal, and is generally very good with children and other pets.
-The breed’s size means it requires a lot of space and it does need a moderate amount of exercise every day to ensure that the breed stays healthy and fit.
+The massive teddy bear known as the Newfoundland is a loving and affectionate pet but also makes a diligent working dog.
+They are very intelligent and incredibly loyal, and they are generally very good with children and other pets.
+The breed’s size means they require a lot of space and need a moderate amount of exercise every day to ensure that they stay healthy and fit.

 Irish red setter red dog breed